Chinese President Xi to visit France, Serbia and Hungary as Beijing appears to seek bigger role in Ukraine - ExBulletin

 Chinese President Xi to visit France, Serbia and Hungary as Beijing appears to seek bigger role in Ukraine

-BEIJING, China Chinese President Xi Jinping will visit France, Serbia and Hungary next week, as Beijing appears to seek a bigger role in the Russia-Ukraine conflict that has upended political security and global economy.
+BEIJING — Chinese President Xi Jinping will visit France, Serbia and Hungary next week, as Beijing appears to seek a bigger role in the Russia-Ukraine conflict that has upended political and economic security worldwide.

 The visit by Xi, Chinese President and head of the ruling Communist Party, is his first to Europe in five years and will give new impetus to the world's peaceful development, Foreign Ministry spokesperson Lin Jian said on Monday. during a daily press briefing.